Gadgetoid/documentation/troubleshooting/hardware/camera.md

 *   Error : ENOSPC displayed.
 Camera is probably running out of GPU memory.
 Check `config.txt` in the /boot/ folder.
 The gpu_mem option should be at least 128.
 Alternatively, use the Memory Split option in the Advanced section of `raspi-config` to set this.

 *   If after all the above the camera is still not working, you may need to upgrade the firmware on the Raspberry Pi.
-Use the following command to get the very latest (but experimental) firmware.
+Use the following commands to get the very latest stable firmware.

 ```
+sudo apt-get update
-sudo rpi-update
+sudo apt-get dist-upgrade
 ```
 *   If after trying all the above the camera still does not work, it may be defective; have you been careful not to expose it to static shock?
 Try posting on the [Raspberry Pi forum (Camera section)](http://www.raspberrypi.org/forum/viewforum.php?f=43) to see if there is any more help available there.
 Failing that, it may need replacing.